santhoshhollap/Contrastive-learning-based-MRI-segmentation-under-arbitrary-distortion/README.md

 9. **Check Compactness of Feature Map**
    - Run the following Python code in the `ContrastiveVisual` folder: `python3 TSNE.py`

 **Note:** Follow these steps for smooth execution.
 To reproduce accuracy and results, ensure training on a full ACDC dataset with specified parameters.
 If issues arise, refresh and reconnect Google Colab for re-execution.
+Also for further details, please go through report in code repo.